 Our adventure begins in beautiful Hanoi, the capital of Vietnam.
 This afternoon we meet our guide and fellow travelers at our hotel for a ride through the quiet outskirts of Hanoi.
 We cycle through small villages, strawberry fields, kumquat orchards, and banana tree jungles with the dramatic Hanoi city skyline as our backdrop.
 Local farmers and craftsmen invite conversations about their goods and offer tastings of homegrown produce.
-Our ride ends at the historic cantilever Long Bien Bridge, once the longest bridge in Southeast Asia.
+Our ride ends near the historic cantilever Long Bien Bridge, once the longest bridge in Southeast Asia.
+Afterward, we gather for our first group dinner at a local restaurant.
 Overnight in Hanoi.
 Dinner included.

 The wide tree-lined boulevards beckon as we begin a day tour of this beguiling city?s most notable sights.
 Joining in the cultural tradition, we wake up early to join in the Vietnamese morning routine of tai chi, aerobics, and calisthenics at Hoan Kiem Lake.
 Limber and alert, we delve into Hanoi?s Old Quarter.
 Walking the maze of streets, we take in the bustle of daily life, historic architecture, and samplings of street food delicacies.
 Our walk takes us to the famous sights of St. Joseph?s Cathedral as well as the sobering Hoa La Prison, also known as the Hanoi Hilton.
 The remainder of the afternoon is open for continued exploration or rest back at our hotel.
 Overnight in Hanoi.
 Breakfast and lunch included.